Am294/Real-Estate-Cash-Flow-Calculator/README.md

-7/25/19 Update

-Using the request module in node I receive a null when I try pulling information from my site to get current listings.
-Becuase of that the ability to search for cashflow of houses within an entire city is currently unavailable.

-Here is the link to the app on heroku: https://real-estate-cash-flow.herokuapp.com/

 The real estate cash flow calculator gives users the ability to estimate cash flow for a real estate property and to search current houses for sale and estimate cashflow instantly.